johnkorzhuk/ConsolidateYT/README.md

 # ConsolidateYT

-An app that pulls data from spotify or youtube and consolidates it into one youtube playlist
+An app that pulls music from spotify and consolidates it into one youtube playlist

 ### API Todos

 - [x] Get OAuth2 working with youtube data scope
 - [x] Create a playlist
 - [x] Add items to that playlist
-- [ ] Pull playlist from spotify from user input
+- [x] Pull music from spotify api

 ### MVP Todos

-- [ ] Handle users who signed in but didn't grant access
-- [ ] Create youtube playlist from spotify playlist
+- [ ] Create youtube playlist from selected spotify tracks

 ### Important Features

 - [ ] Toggle between creating a private and public playlist

-### Possible features

-- [ ] Merge with existing youtube playlists
-- [ ] Add soundcloud or other music services